Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 ### Besu Mode

-If set to true, Tessera will support Besu client with below behaviour:
+If set to true, Tessera will support Besu client with alternate behaviour:

   * Instructs envlave to generate 32 byte hash for encrypted payload and return back to Besu.
   * Creates a ‘legacy’ privacy group type if transaction is send using ‘privateFor’ with list of recipients.
-  * Includes Besu specific response object for ‘receive’ that includes privacy group and sender public key (for sender validation) and removes Quorum specific  fields to support enhanced privacy.
+  * Response object for ‘receive’ will include privacy group and sender public key (for sender validation).
   * Accepts standard json and headers for ‘/receive’ requests using POST.

  ```json